 The Canon PIXMA TR7520 is fairly small and is almost identical to the PIXMA TR8520, which is great for small home offices and dorm rooms.

 The display console on the Canon PIXMA TR7520 is okay.
 It's large, touch-sensitive, and there are 'Home' and 'Back' physical buttons to help you navigate.
 However, there's a bit of lag when navigating the menu, and the display lacks sensitivity, so you have to press hard at times for an action to be registered.
 The display needs to be tilted upwards during print jobs, as it would otherwise block the output tray, but it also makes it easier to see the display if you have the printer placed on a lower table.
 If you have trouble loading paper or changing the ink cartridges, there are a few instructional videos that you can access directly on the display to guide you.
+If you want a printer with a superior display screen, consider the Canon PIXMA TR8620.

 The Canon TR7520 has a mediocre cartridge system.
 The printer runs out of black ink pretty quickly, so it needs to replaced regularly if you print a lot.
 However, it's able to push out many more color pages before it runs out of ink.
 Additionally, there are high-yield cartridges available and the printer accepts third party cartridges, although using them may void the manufacturer's warranty.